DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 > Note: These file systems will appear on /dev/sdb1 (boot) and /dev/sdb2 (root) when mounted on the development VM via a USB attached microSD card adapter.
 But later, when the microSD card is used to boot the Raspberry Pi, they will appear as /dev/mmcblock0p1 (boot) and /dev/mmcblock0p2 (root).

-## Fetch the files needed for booting the Pi
+## Fetching the files needed for booting the Pi
 The Raspberry Pi project maintains regularly updated files for their boot loader and the Linux kernel.
 We can use these instead of building our own from source code.
 All we have to do is clone the repository contents to the development VM.

 The commands below will copy the files down and show what's available for booting.